huserben/TfsExtensions/BuildTasks/overview.md

 ![Failing Build Dependency Condition](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/failedbuilddependencycondition.PNG)

 ## Issues
 In case you have issues, for example exceptions when you run the Task make sure that the Authentication Option selected is valid.
-If you still have problems, please open a new issue at [github](https://github.com/huserben/TfsExtensions/issues) rather than in the Q&A section.
+If you still have problems, please open a new issue at [github](https://github.com/huserben/TfsExtensions/issues).